Technostar/pyatta/README.md

 pyatta
 ======

-A python API for vyatta router especially for managing openvpn connections
+A python REST API for vyatta router especially for managing openvpn connections.